Inform students of the nature of the advisor/student relationship.

-Know the adviser’s office hours.
-Contact and make an appointment with the adviser when required or when in need of assistance.
-If the student finds it impossible to keep the appointment, the student will notify the adviser.
+Know the advisor’s office hours.
+Contact and make an appointment with the advisor when required or when in need of assistance.
+If the student finds it impossible to keep the appointment, the student will notify the advisor.

 Become knowledgeable about institutional policies, procedures, and requirements.

 Follow through on actions identified during each session, especially referrals.

 When to Consider a Change in Faculty Advisor Assignment